conda/governance/README.md

 ### Emeritus Steering

 [Steering Council](#steering-council) members that are inactive (commits, GitHub comments/issues/reviews, dev meetings, and voting on polls) in the past six months will be asked if they want to become Emeritus Steering members.
 One week after asking, if the inactive Steering Council member has not responded, they will be automatically moved to emeritus status.
 Any Steering Council member can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
-Emeritus Steering members can still vote and be brought back to active Steering Council membership at anytime, but Emeritus Steering member votes will not count towards the total Steering Council members when computing the necessary votes a poll needs to meet quorum.
-The [`steering.csv`](steering.csv) list should be updated when change in the status of a member occurs.
+Emeritus Steering members can be brought back to active Steering Council membership at anytime, assuming there is space and no other policies (e.g., shared funding, council size, etc.) are violated.
+Emeritus Steering Council members cannot vote.
+After a period of two years, the Steering Council may vote to remove an Emeritus Steering Council member per the [Remove an Emeritus Steering Council Member](#remove-an-emeritus-steering-council-member) policy below.
+Members moved to Emeritus status as a result of overlapping funding are not subject to this removal policy.
+The [`steering.csv`](steering.csv) list should be updated when change in the status of a member occurs with the member added to the [`emeritus.csv`](emeritus.csv) file.
+Whether or not this member is eligible to be removed should be noted as well.

 ## Sub-Teams